Supercurrent through a single transverse mode in nanowire Josephson junctions: Alternative explanations for magnetic field decay rates

 \section{Alternative explanations for magnetic field decay rates}

 We discuss the decay rates of supercurrent in magnetic field from the experimental and theory points of view.
 On the experiment side, one concern that should be mentioned is that smaller switching currents can deviate substantially from the actual Josephson critical currents.
-At the same time, in these junctions signficant $I_{sw}R_N$ products exceeding temperature by an order of magnitude are not expected to result in significant premature switching in junctions.
+This concern is shared by all studies of switching currents on mesoscopic junctions.
+We note that, in contrast with many studies, here the switching into the normal state remains sharp in the regime of interest, at least near zero applied magnetic field.
 Another experimental concern is that the shapes of $I_{sw}(B)$ can be affected by presence of finite voltage resonances such as due to Multiple Andreev Reflections (MAR) frequently observed in these junctions leading to peculiar non-monotonic field dependences (see supplementary information for examples, and future work for an in-depth study.)